Are you looking to improve your business process, build a new product, save cost, or understand customers’ product requirements?

 There are a few approaches to doing this all will require engaging with the people who do these steps every day so your facilitation skills are going to be tested.
-By far the quickest and most productive approach is to gather all key personnel into a room at the same time and run a workshop, it’s a highly interactive and informative way to do it with differing opinions and points of view giving rich insight, alternatively you could go round each user individually and bring it all back together yourself.
+By far the quickest and most productive approach is to gather all key personnel into a room at the same time and run a workshop, it’s a highly interactive and informative way to do it with differing opinions and points of view giving rich insight, alternatively, you could go round each user individually and bring it all back together yourself.

-Whichever route you choose, will dictate the best tools to use, if you are running a workshop layout several flip chart paper sheets on a large desk side by side, using Blu-tack to hold them in place, now divide up the sheets into the process pipeline phases but add 2 columns one preceding called ‘sources’ and one following called ‘Notes’ so you have something like the below.
+Whichever route you choose, will dictate the best tools to use, if you are running a workshop lay several flip chart paper sheets on a large desk side by side, using Blu-tack to hold them in place, and divide up the sheets into the process pipeline phases but add 2 columns one preceding called ‘sources’ and one following called ‘Notes’ so you have something like the below.

-Try and identify the various sources of the process start points, these are various ways people or information enters the process, for example, for a sales process leads could come in from email, phone, F2F, exhibitions, Social Media, websites, etc) every start point will likely have different process maps, you need to know ALL of them so list as many as you and your audience can think off and list them in the sources column.
+Try and identify the various sources of the process start points, these are various ways people or information enters the process, For example, for a sales process leads could come in from email, phone, F2F, exhibitions, Social Media, websites, etc) every start point will likely have different process maps, you need to know ALL of them so list as many as you and your audience can think off and list them in the sources column.

 Another example, going back to the registration process, login menu, popup login, end of article registration, email link login landing page.

 Using each of these ‘sources’ as starting points, select one source and find the first step to your process, in the case of the sales process above this falls within the prospecting phase and maybe “a visitor is on our website” and simply ask 2 questions of your audience “what happens next?” and follow this up with “Why?” and keep asking until you get to the end of the process.